 If you customize pricing to suit their needs, but they want you to lower the cost, you must be strategic.

 If you have a little wiggle room, then negotiate, but ask that you re-evaluate at specific junctures (such as 30 or 90 days).
 But, DO NOT, sell yourself short.
 Time is the greatest asset of a service-based business.
-Do not sacrifice this asset just to bring business in the door.
+According to experts like Andy Defrancesco, you should not sacrifice this asset just to bring business in the door.

 If you do not have wiggle room, don’t give it.
 Stand firm.
 I tell prospects that I’m sorry it didn’t work out and, if anything changes, let me know.